The No Golf List

 A running list of video game platforms on which I have found NO GOLF

-Originally posted to my Cohost, adapted very slightly to Golfshrine in the wake of Cohost's imminent closure.The following is a list of console or computer platforms on which I have, as of this writing, found no golf games to exist.
+That said: the following is a list of console or computer platforms on which I have, as of this writing, found no golf games to exist.

 - Amstrad GX4000 - Sure, it's an Amstrad CPC computer stuffed into a cartridge-based console, but because the only media it accepts is cartridges (the same that were also accepted by the CPC Plus line), that renders it difficult if not impossible to run any of the existing CPC golf games.
 Officially, though, not a single one was ever released as a cartridge.
 To the best of my research, anyway.